JvanKatwijk/qt-dab/README.md

 The software uses the Qt library and - for the spectrum and the constellation diagram - the qwt library.

-The `CMakeLists.txt` assumes Qt5, if you want to use Qt4, and you want to have the spectrum in the configuration, be aware of the binding of the qwt library (i.e. Qt4 and a qwt that uses Qt5 does not work well).
+The `CMakeLists.txt` assumes Qt5.
+If you want to use Qt4, and you want to have the spectrum in the configuration, be aware of the binding of the qwt library (i.e. Qt4 and a qwt that uses Qt5 does not work well).

 -----------------------------------------------------------------
 Raspberry PI